scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 - For YOLOv8l (large), rename the file to `yolov8l.yaml`
 - For YOLOv8x (extra large), rename the file to `yolov8x.yaml`

-### Number of local epochs
+### Local client configurations
-The number of local epochs each client will train for can be set in the `client_config.yaml` file.
+Each client can set different training configurations in the `client_config.yaml` file.
 This file contains the configurations for the client environments, such as the number of local epochs, and batch size.
 You can adjust these configurations to suit each client's hardware and training requirements.

 ##  Step 6: Building the compute package
 Once you’ve completed all the configurations, you can build the compute package by running the following command: